SuperOfficeDocs/superoffice-docs/docs/ui/web-app/getting-started/debug.md

 > [!NOTE]
 > This will only work in S&M 7.Web

-During the loading of a new page, the application will be looking for a Javascript file named *socustom.js* in the root folder.
+During the loading of a new page, the application will be looking for a JavaScript file named *socustom.js* in the root folder.
 Any scripts inside this file will be executed for the main page and any dialogs opened.

 Let's say we want to open the **Debug** window when we press Ctrl-F9 inside the web application.